 Definition

-Exemplary refers to something or someone that represents the best of its kind, often so good that it serves as a model to be followed.
+Exemplary refers to something or someone that represents the best of its kind—so good that it naturally becomes a model to follow.
 In a moral or ethical sense, it suggests praiseworthy conduct.
-In a disciplinary context, it can also describe punishment intended to serve as a warning to others.
+In a disciplinary context, it can also describe a punishment designed not only to respond to wrongdoing but to deter others by setting an example.

 Etymology

-The word exemplary originates from the Latin word exemplum, meaning “example” or “pattern.”
-It entered English in the 16th century, first describing things that serve as warnings or lessons.
-Over time, the term evolved to include positive examples those worth following or emulating.
+The word exemplary comes from the Latin exemplum, meaning “example” or “pattern.”
+It entered English in the 16th century, originally describing things that served as warnings or lessons.
+Over time, the term broadened to include positive examples—qualities and behaviors that are not just instructive, but actively worthy of imitation, approval, or recognition.

 Example Sentences